nathanembaye/imagerepository/README.md

     - No permission for one / bulk / enormous amount of images
     - No uploading and storing of images (User has no validated JWToken!)

+## Other

+- I shared the Lambda files from AWS that otherwise would have been unviewable.
+- I emphasized functionality not UI since it is for a Backend Developer + Infrastructure/Site Reliability Engineering challenge :)